Full derivation of the wave kinetic equation: Introduction

 \subsubsection{Acknowledgements}

-The first author is supported in part by NSF grant DMS-1900251.
+The first author is supported in part by NSF grant DMS-1900251 and a Sloan Fellowship.
 The second author is supported in part by NSF grant DMS-1654692 and a Simons Collaboration Grant on Wave Turbulence.
-The authors would like to thank Ruixiang Zhang, Fan Zheng and Herbert Spohn for helpful discussions.
+The authors would like to thank Ruixiang Zhang, Fan Zheng and Herbert Spohn for helpful discussions, and Gigliola Staffilani and Minh-Binh Tran for explaining the work \cite{ST}. {The authors would like to thank the referee for carefully going through the manuscript and providing the detailed report and suggestions.}